andreirusanescu/Computer-Networking/Broker_UDP_TCP/README.md

 and better understand the POLL API along with UDP and TCP protocols, while also brushing up on low level string management and memory accesses.
 Now I am confident I can implement a TCP/UDP server or use the `socket.h` API.
+I used constant keyword and reference access as much as possible to reduce the risk of unwanted accesses and the risk of instantiating a structure twice.
+The code is documented in the header files `*.hpp`.